neu-cs2100/fa25-hw5-biometrics-handout/README.md

 ## Overview

+This assignment is based on [this Nifty Assignment](http://nifty.stanford.edu/2024/servin-alonso-garcia-fingerprint/).

 Welcome to the Biometric Fingerprint Processing assignment!
 In this project, you will learn how biometric fingerprint information is stored and used for authentication.
 You'll implement a fingerprint processing system that can read, store, display, and compare fingerprint data.

 This assignment will help you gain hands-on experience with: